Montana/portato/README.md

 Portato is a GUI for the package manager of Gentoo - Portage.
 Shoutout to @Necoro, the original creator of Portato.
 Original depracated project: https://necoro.dev/portato/.

+NB: _Current instructions are only good for when this version (v2022) is done and ready for deployment_.

 ## Why?

 The author has stated "Portato does not work with current versions of portage.
 Hence I asked to remove it from Gentoo.
 I do not know, if I will ever make it work again.
 So please step up if you are interested in getting it running again."